TIMELINE-Brexit at breaking point? Diary dates for Britain's EU departure

 May meets fellow EU leaders and the European Commission to try to seal deals on the terms of Britain’s withdrawal and what kind of relationship it has in the future.

-Top EU officials have said the meeting will be “the moment of truth” in the negotiations and they will gauge whether talks have advanced enough to formalise a Brexit deal in November.

-The agreement will have to cover trade and how to prevent a return of border controls on the frontier between Northern Ireland and the Irish Republic, which will become Britain’s only land border with the EU.
+This should cover trade and how to prevent a return of controls on the frontier between Northern Ireland and the Irish Republic, which will become the United Kingdom’s only land border with the EU.
 These are the main areas of disagreement which have caused May’s government to step up preparations for leaving without any deal.

 Both sides have said that talks could slip into November without endangering the overall timeline.